Abandoned Greenhouses - Part 2

 This shot is from 2023, I happened to be nearby, but couldn’t get there before it got dark.
 It was pitch black when I arrived and I didn’t fancy going in by myself to have a walk around, so I shot this through the fence.
 Shame to only come away with one photo, but I was relieved to know the greenhouses were still there.

-Then finally last year I actually made it back at dusk, had a good wander round inside, and managed to get the shots I had been thinking about for years.
-In case it all seemed to be going too smoothly,
+Then last year I finally made it back at dusk, had a good wander round inside, and managed to get the shots I had been thinking about for years.
+In case it all seemed to be going too smoothly, my flash stopped working when I arrived, and I glumly thought that maybe it’s just not meant to be.
+But I have a little back up flash, and that had more than enough power these blue hour shots, so it all turned ok.

 I thought about taking some longer exposures with the tripod - but apart from the fact I didn’t really want to hang there around longer than I needed to - there are no external light sources, so the photos would have just looked like daytime shots.
-I really like how the flash gives that extra contrast of the metal frames against the sky, especially the hooks that hang down, which do look a little creepy and sinister.
-Shooting handheld meant these were all wide open at f/2
+I like how the flash gives that sharp contrast between the metal frames and the sky.
+I enjoy the freedom of shooting handheld, which was possible shooting wide open at f/2 and using ISO 1250-3200.